|Location:||Montgomery County Circuit Court

 When a request for hearing is filed with a motion in a civil case in Tracks 0, 2, or 3 of the Civil Differentiated Case Management Plan, the request is referred to the Assignment Office to schedule the hearing.
 Motions are scheduled for hearing on the half-hour motions calendar.
 One judge is assigned to this calendar assignment each week.
 Eighteen half-hour motions are scheduled per day.
 Long motions (not to exceed two hours) are scheduled on Tuesdays and Thursdays; and one-hour motions are scheduled on Mondays and Wednesdays.

-Under the Family Differentiated Case Management Plan, the Assignment Office retrieves, reviews, schedules and oversees all the schedules for family cases, as well as is in charge of updating and maintaining the calendars of the Family Division Judges and Masters.
+Under the Family Differentiated Case Management Plan, the Assignment Office retrieves, reviews, schedules and oversees all the schedules for family cases, as well as is in charge of updating and maintaining the calendars of the Family Division Judges and Family Magistrates.
 In addition, the Assignment Office handles Exceptions, Family Motions Calendar and Adoptions.

 The Assignment Office oversees the scheduling of juvenile matters by coordinating schedules and dates with the Juvenile Judges, Juvenile Division of the Clerk's Office, Juvenile Case Managers, State's Attorney's Office, Public Defender's Office, County Attorney's Office and related departments that provide juvenile services.